nicoleump/ga-dsiplus/roadmap/week03/readme.md

-# Week 3: Finding Your Voice & Defining Your Brand
+# Finding Your Voice & Defining Your Brand

 ## Learning Objectives: